-Top-Coding
+Top-Coding, Editing, and Confidentiality

 For reasons of confidentiality, earnings variables on the file were top-coded.
 The earnings variables include HRLYWAGE, BONSAMT, COMMAMT, TIPSAMT, DAYWAGE, WKLYAMT, GROSSPAY, MAKEAMT, and OTHRWAGE.
-A value of '-10' for one of these variables on a record indicates that the variable had a positive value and that the hourly rate for that earnings variable for the record was greater than or equal to \$70.91.
-As of the 2005 Jobs File, the process by which this value is derived was modified to incorporate the wage top-code process for the Full-Year 2005 Use File.
+A value of '-10' for one of these variables on a record indicates that the variable had a positive value and that the hourly rate for that earnings variable for the record was greater than or equal to \$75.00.
+Beginning in 2005, the process by which the top-code value for the Jobs File is derived incorporates the wage top-code process used in the Full-Year Use File top-coding process.
 The purpose of this change in top-coding procedures is to ensure confidentiality for each person across files.
-The 2007 Jobs File continues to reflect this revised process.

-Beginning with the 2004 Use File process, top coding was changed to consider updated wages in any round - that is, in addition to using wages from the first report of a Current Main Job, updated wages from that job reported in any subsequent round are also included in deriving the top-code value.
+Beginning with the 2004 Use File process, top-coding was changed to consider updated wages in any round - that is, in addition to using wages from the first report of a Current Main Job, updated wages from that job reported in any subsequent round are also included in deriving the top-code value.
 On the Use File, any person who has a wage in any round that is greater than or equal to the top-code value will have all wages top-coded, regardless of round.
-And any person whose wages are top-coded on the Full-Year 2007 Use File has all wages on all jobs top-coded in the 2007 Jobs File
+And any person whose wages are top-coded on the Full-Year 2011 Use File has all wages on all jobs top-coded in the 2011 Jobs File.

-Moreover, because other jobs where wages are reported are included in the 2007 Jobs File but not summarized in the Full-Year 2007 Use file (i.e. newly reported former main jobs and current/former miscellaneous jobs), and these wages may exceed the current year top-code value, wages for these jobs and all jobs belonging to the same jobholder are top-coded on the 2007 Jobs File.
-In turn, the wages of these persons are top-coded in the Full-Year 2007 Use File as well.
+Moreover, because other jobs where wages are reported are included in the 2011 Jobs File but not summarized in the Full-Year 2011 Use file (i.e., newly reported former main jobs and current/former miscellaneous jobs), and these wages may exceed the current year top-code value, wages for these jobs and all jobs belonging to the same jobholder are top-coded on the 2011 Jobs File.
+In turn, the wages of these persons are top-coded in the Full-Year 2011 Use File as well.

-Note too that there are some jobs where respondents indicate that a supplemental wage, such as a commission, tip, or bonus, is greater than or equal to the wage top code value, but, at that same job, base wage such as the annual salary is not.
-For these cases, only the tips, commissions, or bonus amounts were top coded on the job where they are greater than or equal to the wage top code value.
+Note too that there are some jobs where respondents indicate that a supplemental wage, such as a commission, tip, or bonus, is greater than or equal to the wage top-code value, but, at that same job, base wage such as the annual salary is not.
+For these cases, only the tips, commissions, or bonus amounts were top-coded on the job where they are greater than or equal to the wage top-code value.
 All other wage amounts on all jobs for these persons were left as reported.

-For some persons in Panel 11, whose wages were imputed in Round 1 or Round 2 and copied forward into the Full-Year 2007 Use PUF wage variable HRWG31X, the updated Round 3 wage as reported in the 2007 Jobs File may meet or exceed the wage top code value.
+For some persons in Panel 15, whose wages were imputed in Round 1 or Round 2 and copied forward into the Full-Year 2011 Use PUF wage variable HRWG31X, the updated Round 3 wage as reported in the 2011 Jobs File may meet or exceed the wage top-code value.
 For these cases, the main wage at the job is set to '-9' and all other wage responses remain as reported.